“`xml

 Choosing the Right Boxing Gym

-Finding the perfect boxing gym is key.
+Finding the right gym is key to your success.

 A good gym should have:

-- Clean equipment
+- Clean gear

 - Experienced trainers